 This infectious disease, medically known as foal septicemia, is often fatal and affects newborn foals up to 4 weeks of age.
 The pathogens enter the bloodstream in various ways and can spread throughout the entire organism.
 However, the disease most commonly manifests itself in the joints, which is why it is colloquially known as foal paralysis.

 Dogs and cats can go blind for various reasons.
-However, this does not mean "the end" for our beloved four-legged friends.
-Dogs and cats in particular, who live together with us humans, are very good at compensating for their loss of sight with other senses and can continue to lead almost normal lives.
+For our beloved pets, however, this is by no means “the end.”
+Dogs and cats, in particular, who live with us humans, are very good at compensating for the loss of sight with their other senses and can continue to lead an almost normal life.

-Syncope refers to fainting or circulatory collapse that occurs suddenly without warning and leads to a temporary loss of consciousness in animals.
-The dog collapses suddenly and shows no signs of life.
-After a short time, it regains consciousness and behaves as it did before the syncope.
+Syncope refers to a fainting spell or circulatory collapse that occurs suddenly without warning and results in a temporary loss of consciousness.
+Your dog suddenly collapses and shows no signs of response.
+After a short time, he regains consciousness and behaves as he did before the syncope.

 Sticker's sarcoma is an infectious tumor of the external genital organs of male and female dogs.
 It is also known as transmissible venereal tumor or venereal sarcomatosis.
 The disease occurs worldwide, but is primarily found in tropical and subtropical countries (Mediterranean region, Africa, Eastern Europe, South America) where there is a large population of stray dogs.